 ICCB 2017 Abstract Formats

 These sessions are organized to address a critical or cutting edge conservation topic proposed by a facilitator.
-A maximum of 6 talks are permitted in symposia to allow time at the end of the symposium to be dedicated for discussion around the selected topic.
-Symposia may have fewer than 6 talks but talks must be 12 mins or shorter and time must be reserved at the end of the symposium for discussion.
+Symposia will have 5 to 6 talks, talks must be in 10 or 12 minute slots and time must be reserved at the end of the symposium for discussion.
 Symposia organizers must submit a proposal explaining the topic of the symposia and listing talk titles of expected contributors.
 Presenters of accepted symposia will be required to submit an individual abstract after the acceptance of the symposium and up until 17 February 2017.
 A symposium ID will be provided to organizers in the acceptance letter and this ID must also be included in the individual abstract submission to ensure placement in the appropriate symposium.
 All symposium organizers and speakers must register by the early registration deadline.

 Do you want to share an approach, scientific finding or technology can provide practical solutions to a variety of challenges?
 These 60-minute workshops are a fun way of engaging your audience and sharing your knowledge.
 Workshops may also have an educational component.
 Proposals for workshops should be as brief as possible and include the following: (1) a synopsis composed of a title, goal or purpose and justification, (2) organizational structure including format, expected number of participants, and technical requirements.
 Workshops will occur during lunch break so that they have minimal conflict with paper sessions.